4GeeksAcademy/html-tutorial-exercises-course/exercises/05-create-anchors/README.md

 1. Add to the website body an anchor tag that says `Click me to search on google`

-The anchor should takes the user to the url [http://google.com](http://google.com) when clicked.
+The anchor should take the user to the url [http://google.com](http://google.com) when clicked.

 ## 💡 Hint: